The-Algorist/yolo/README.md

 - Dockerfile (backend): Specifies the Dockerfile for building the backend server container.

+- Vagrantfile: Contains Virtualbox configuration settings for running `vagrant up`

+- yolo_ansible/* : This is a directory that contains all the ansible roles and configurations including the playbook.yaml

 ## Docker Containers

 The application has been containerized using Docker for easy deployment and management.
 There are two Docker containers: one for the client and one for the backend server.
 Docker Compose is used to orchestrate these containers.